-Textile's mission is to increase data ownership of users on the internet.
-We believe that decentralized data infrastructure is a critical technology to get there.
+Textile's mission is to accelerate the exchange of information on the Internet.
+We are a technology company focused on building tools that help developers leverage open networks, protocols, and blockchains.
 We are a small, fully remote team aligned in our vision to experimentally change the relationship between technology and data.
 You can learn more about our products and services through our documentation and our GitHub organization.
 We are a fully open source company.

 Textile's web products and services are written primarily in Golang and TypeScript, and communicate with Textile's core gRPC services.
-We own the end user experience and have full product ownership over the entire stack, from research and development to implementation and production monitoring.
+You will own the end user experience and have full ownership over the product stack, from research and development to implementation and production monitoring.

 - Have 5+ years experience in front-end development experience, building, running, and debugging web applications using modern JS frameworks (React, TypeScript), etc.

 - Rigorously work with—and provide feedback on—production systems.

 - Are incredibly curios, professional, personable, and self-directed.